What is Psychographic Segmentation?

 - Relies On Assumptions -Psychographic segmentation mostly relies on assumptions.
 Let’s say, if a person spends too much money on unnecessary things, this segmentation will assume the person is rich and has high spending power.
 But, it will not be true always.

-Examples of Psychographic Segmentation
+Examples of Psychographic Market Segmentation

 There are multiple companies that are adopting psychographic segmentation.
 Let’s take the example of BMW – it provides quality automobiles that offer people status in their society.
 It is not for low and middle-class people.
 It targets people who have high incomes.
 With BMW people do just not drive and enjoy the benefits of the car but also get power and status to influence people.

 Similarly, let’s take an example of personality – recently, a wine and alcoholic beverage firm learned that the majority of its clients are extroverted and want to consume their products with others.
 After segmenting out this group, the brand changed its messaging from being a delicious accompaniment for a meal to a great product for parties and gatherings.
-What the firms here have done is focused on the specific personality characteristic of people i.e. outgoing or sociable.
+What the firms here have done is focused on the specific personality characteristics of people i.e. outgoing or sociable.